 Posted in: Energy, Science and Democracy, Science Communication, Scientific Integrity

-Tags: community decision making, EPA, federal science, fracking, health risks, hydraulic fracturing, oil and gas industry, risks, science-based decision making, unconventional oil and gas development
+Tags: community decision making, EPA, federal science, fracking, health risks, hydraulic fracturing, Obama administration scientific integrity issues, oil and gas industry, risks, science-based decision making, unconventional oil and gas development

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.